unit logo

 1. Is the expenditure in line with the guidance provided in this document?

-• Has it been adequately documented?
+• Has it been authorized and documented?

 2. Could the amount spent be defended under public scrutiny?